bgmanuel99/JavaLibraryPractice/README.md

 - Sanctions: This class is not a class with heritage, i used this class for a vector of sanctions inside the users class, so when any object have excided the time of loan an object of the type Sanctions is initialize and introduced insisde it.
 Inside the library the user can see which are his sanctions, the time until the sanctions is withdrawn and the total amount of sanctions in time.

+- Rewards: Rewards is a generic class, i use it to give the users an oportunity of optaining a reward of the type integer or a reward of the type string.
+I withdraw as many sanctions as there are integer rewards.
+As far as string rewards are concerned, the name of a book or a videogame from the library comes out randomly and if the user wanted to use the reward then a book or videogame is lent to the user depending on the random name that came out in the prize, but that object will have 14 days more of loan(28 in total) unlike a normal loan.

 - User: As the Book class, the User class contains all the attributes of the user type objects, in which will be all the data of the new users of the library when registered.

 - Library: Library is a class in which i use encapsulation; i created two vectors, one of LoanObjects and another of users, as attributes of the class, then i used methods to manipulate the two of those, so that i can let users for example be able to unsubscribe or borrow books or videogames from the library.